 $20,000 scholarship tuition is available in 2021 to filmmakers enrolled in the prestigious UCLA School of Theater, Film and Television.

 Purpose and Rules

-The MACEF Filmmaker Grant
+The MACEF Filmmaker Production Grant

-The Filmmaker Grant is for those individuals already in the industry who need funds to finish their short film, film or TV pilot to put it on the market.
+The Filmmaker Grant is for those individuals already in the industry who need funds to finish their short film, film or TV pilot before putting it on the market.
 Film school students working on their thesis film are encouraged to apply.
 The applicant to this grant can be of any background, but the production team must include at least one producer, writer, director and main actor who identifies as Mexican-American or Chicana/o of any generation or mixed ethnicity.
 Grantees will have their film highlighted at the next Mexican-American Film and Television Festival.

 Three $10,000 MACEF Filmmaker Grants are available.